canonical/brand-store-documentation/index.rst

       Discussion and clarification of key topics, like :doc:`Snap confinement <snap-confinement-snapd-connection>`.

-.. note:: For general use of the Brand Store, see the `main documentation source <https://ubuntu.com/core/services/guide/iot-app-store-intro>`_.
+.. note:: For general use of the Dedicated Snap Store, see the `main documentation source <https://ubuntu.com/core/services/guide/iot-app-store-intro>`_.

 .. toctree::
    :maxdepth: 1